Preparing well for adopting your German Shepherd also means thinking in practical and material terms!

 - a pierced ball with rope,

-- a black Kong size L or equivalent and or ropes to pull/chew.
+- a black Kong size L or equivalent for adults, a light blue one for puppies and/or tug/chew ropes.

 - We strongly advise against all buffalo hide bones and other industrial treats.
-You can ask your butcher a kneecap or a piece of beef tibia/femur to keep him busy in the garden and cut his teeth.
+You can ask your butcher a kneecap or a piece of beef tibia/femur to keep him occupied in the garden and help him teethe